 Comox Sunrise at Goose Spit, Photo Destination BC Boomer Jerritt

-The community of Comox, together with the City of Courtenay and the Village of Cumberland, form the Comox Valley.
+The community of Comox, together with the City of Courtenay and the Village of Cumberland, form the Comox Valley and are located on the eastern shore of North Central Vancouver Island.
 The valley celebrates the sea, the surrounding farms and a backdrop of majestic mountains.
 The region is home to several busy marinas which are protected by a rock breakwater which is in turn protected by the Goose Spit.
-Goose Spit Park is a unique landform, which together with Gartley Point creates the regions’ Harbour.
+Goose Spit Park is a unique landform, which together with Gartley Point creates the region’s Harbour.
 It is a flexible sand spit with a beautiful recreational beach and a sheltered lagoon.
 There are unique and rare plants and excellent views.

 The Comox Valley has had human inhabitants for over 4,000 years due to its gentle climate, abundant seafood resources, and ease of movement along important waterway trade routes.
 This waterway trade included a variety of materials and foodstuffs.
 Eulachon oils, shells, cedar products, and fish were commonly exchanged with other coastal peoples.
 The Salish word “Koumuckthay” means “plenty” resulting in the Valley being known as the “Land of Plenty”.